Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 Educational Visits.

-When children are given the opportunity to freely ask questions they explore outside the boxes.
+When children are given the opportunity to ask questions they explore outside the boxes.

-This is an extract from a recent report of a public event:
+This is an extract from a report of a public event:

-We are prepared to respond to this kind of probing by bringing our expertise into schools.
-We think that this is the real value of the longboat and if you agree we could visit you and help to handle all those tricky questions.
-If you want to know more, please contact us and we will discuss how we can deliver what you want, in your school.
+We were prepared to respond to this kind of probing by bringing our expertise into schools.
+This was the real value of the longboat and it allowed our volunteers to handle all those tricky questions.

 Guy helped by Ian, telling the Anglo-Saxon story of the Battle of Brunanburh.